Skip to main content

 • If it's not safe for you to stay in Camden, you can approach any council to get support

-If you are a Camden Council tenant and experiencing domestic abuse, you should contact your Neighbourhood Housing Officer (NHO).
+If you're a Camden Council tenant and experiencing domestic abuse, you should contact your Neighbourhood Housing Officer (NHO).
 They will help you access housing support and advise you about your options.
 This could include help to:

 • secure your home and remove the perpetrator